dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   key would be fused/bundled together.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
-* [ ] IN PROGRESS Reconsider "uneven" load test.
+* [x] DONE Reconsider "uneven" load test.
 Do I need yet another consumer which is async but only on partition?
 I think so.
 I need a way to make a case for the key-based processing.
    * DONE Create a "record-at-a-time" consumer. (now renamed "sequential-consumer")
    * DONE Create a "parallel-within-same-poll"
    * DONE Create a basic async consumer.
 Thread pool?
 I'll allow the existing virtual thread consumer to showcase virtual threads.
      I think it's good to jump to async on partition before escalating to async on partition-key.
-   * Is the existing "batchy" secnario good enough?
+   * DONE Is the existing "batchy" scenario good enough?
+We're trying to show that "parallel in same poll" and "async" are both good helping throughput in general, but async is better for uneven loads because the parallel-poll one will suffer from bottle-necking on the slowest partition. `load-batchy` for parallel yields an elapsed time of 26s and for async an elapsed time of 16s.
+   * DONE Rename batchy to uneven (second time I've changed the name)
 * [ ] Table of perf results. 'compute mode + test flavor' on the Y axis, 'consumer type' on the X axis.
 The values are throughput and latency.
 Actually maybe a throughput table separate from the latency table.
 Consider other options too.